Dave Brat: Tenure

 Brat was sworn in on November 12, 2014, to finish Cantor's term.
 He was a member of the Freedom Caucus.

 On January 6, 2015, Brat was one of 25 House Republicans to vote against John Boehner's reelection as Speaker of the United States House of Representatives.
 Boehner, who needed at least 205 votes, was reelected with 216 votes.
 Though Brat supported Boehner earlier, he reversed his support after the House GOP leadership did not allow him to make an amendment to block a controversial executive order signed by President Barack Obama in a spending bill.

 Brat faced heckling by 150 people at a "raucous" town hall meeting in the small town of Blackstone, Virginia, on February 21, 2017.
 Some questioned him on the border wall, health care, and President Trump's policies.
 Several of Brat's supporters left the meeting early.
 He was criticized for not meeting with his constituents because he claimed there were paid protesters among them.
 On January 28, at a meeting held at Hanover Tavern with "the GOP-friendly audience", he had lamented that, "[s]ince Obamacare and these issues have come up, the women are in my grill no matter where I go.
 They come up — 'When is your next town hall?'
 And believe me, it’s not to give positive input."
 He also urged his fellow conservatives at the Tavern to write newspaper articles because "we’re getting hammered."
 Brat considered running in Virginia's 2018 Senate election.

-In November 2017 the Richmond Times-Dispatch reported that a campaign staffer was using her personal Facebook profile to debate commenters on his Facebook posts.
+In November 2017, the Richmond Times-Dispatch reported that a campaign staffer was using her personal Facebook profile to debate people who commented negatively on his Facebook posts.
 The woman did not identify herself as a paid campaign staffer.
 When asked about this, Brat said, "Her job is to clarify issues and put out my policy positions from my vantage point.
 It’s not to argue with people."
 Brat had another run-in with social media on March 1, 2018, when it was discovered that his campaign Twitter account had "liked" several controversial tweets, including one that questioned whether one of the survivors of the Parkland school shooting, David Hogg, was a "crisis actor".
 After an outcry from concerned constituents, Brat's office issued a statement that attributed the likes to a campaign staffer who believed they were logged into their personal account.
 He also said that safeguards were being put in place to ensure it did not happen again.